stefaanc/psconsole/README.md

 ### The colors of the output to streams

 > :warning:
-> In the this and following sections, we will use the `Apply-PSConsoleSettings` script to set window titles and change colors.
+> In the this and following sections, we will use the `Apply-PSConsoleSettings` script to set the colors.
-For this to work, you **MUST** copy the `@HOME_.psconsole.json` file to your home directory and rename it to `.psconsole.json`, **AND** do the same for any project folders where you want to use this script in your project-profile.
+For this to work, you **MUST** copy the `@HOME-Projects-myproject_.psconsole.json` file to your home directory and rename it to `.psconsole.json`, **AND** do the same for any project folders where you want to use this script in your project-profile.

 The `Apply-PSConsoleSettings` is used to map palette colors on the colors of the output to the different PowerShell streams.
 The mapping is defined in the `.psconsole.json` file in the `$ROOT` folder.
 This file **MUST** have three sections: